arnolanglade/mikado-app/README.md

 fireEvent.press(screen.getByText('Validate'));
 ```
-Note: Override a translation make the test more resilient even if you change the translation the test will still be green.
+Note: Overriding a translation makes the test more resilient, even if you change the translation, the test will still pass (be green).

 ### Tests utilities

-In the `test-utils.ts` file, you can find some useful functions to ease testing like factories.
-They will help you to create objects like`MikadoGraphView` or `MikadoGraph` without providing all the properties.
-It also centralizes the creation of objects that will help you to refactor your tests more easily.
+In the `test-utils.ts` file, you can find some useful functions for simplifying testing, such as factories.
+They will assist you in creating objects like `MikadoGraphView` or `MikadoGraph` without the need to specify all the properties.
+This file also centralizes the object creation process, making it easier to refactor your tests.
 ```ts
 aMikadoGraph({
     mikadoGraphId: uuidv4(),